woonseah/pysketch/README.md

 At this point, I switched to using python for my programming projects as I found it really easy to install packages using `pip`.
 However, after switching to python, I missed having the simplicity of only having setup() and draw() functions, and everything else running by itself like magic.
 GUI packages like Tkinter are powerful but a little too complex to setup, eating up precious development time for me.
 With this idea in mind, I wrote this `pysketch` project to help with development time when working with python.

 Side Note: Also why not use `pyprocessing`?
 Uhh... good point.
 Haha.
-(I have no idea how to use that 😑)
+(I have no idea how to use/install that 😑)
 ## Contributing
 Pull requests are welcome!